 Scotland is justly proud of her artistic and cultural heritage and the country houses many wonderful collections of art from a variety of epochs.
 If you’re planning a visit then it’s worth checking out what our gallery scene has to offer – there are a few quirky ones that might surprise and delight you.

 If you’re a bit of a culture vulture (or you’re just looking to find some cracking cafes) we’ve compiled a list of our favourite art haunts to get you started:

-The Riverside Museum: Fancy something a bit different when it come to art?
+Fancy something a bit different when it comes to art?
 How about exploring the history of transport?
-The multi-award winning Riverside Museum is home to over 3,000 objects that detail Glasgow’s rich past from its days as maritime powerhouse to a glimpse into daily Glasgow life in the early to mid 20th Century.
+The multi-award winning Riverside Museum is home to over 3,000 objects that detail Glasgow’s rich past from its days as a maritime powerhouse to a glimpse into daily Glasgow life in the early to mid 20th Century.
 Amongst the objects on display are everything from skateboards to locomotives, paintings to prams, velocipedes to voiturettes, vintage cars to a stormtrooper.
 This is a great day out for adults and kids alike and we’d highly recommend swimming by if you’re ever in the area.

 We hope that we’ve set you up with some ideas for your next visit to Scotland.
 If you fancy staying over check out our rates and dates for properties across the country at our letting site.